HomeHow Litigation Costs Behave > When switching becomes harder over time

 At later stages, the same alternatives may involve additional cost, delay, or disruption.

 Options remain available in principle.
-Their practical accessibility changes.
+Their practical accessibility narrows over time.

 System behaviour